 Almost anything can disrupt our hair follicles.
 Internal triggers can be hormone imbalances, stress, vitamin deficiency, illness, medications or genes.
 External ones are for example pollution, over-styling and chemicals.

 Even though higher levels of testosterone and hair loss are unavoidable during some stages in life, it does not need to be now.
-Natural hair loss supplements can help restore hormone levels in the body and give you a healthy scalp.
-That is why it is so important to understand the science behind healthy, thick hair.
+Natural supplements can help restore hormone levels in the body and promote a healthier scalp.
+That is why it’s beneficial to understand the science behind improved hair health.